 Deacon had all of the traits you want in a companion: keen intelligence, loyalty, sociability, playfulness, protectiveness, pride, an unwillingness to suffer fools, a certain toughness.
-He would have made a most excellent human.
-His passing leaves a pretty large void in my little life at a vulnerable time, and as major changes are wont to do, has focused my thinking.
+He would have made an excellent human.
+His passing leaves a large void in my modest little life at a vulnerable time, and as major changes are wont to do, has focused my thinking.

-Deacon was with me for thirteen years, eight months, and twenty eight days.
+Deacon was with me for thirteen years, seven months, and twenty nine days.
 In that time the world has changed a great deal, and so have I. When I first met Deacon the blush of youth was still upon me, if faintly.
 But it has since fled, and I now am inescapably old.
 The mirror, painfully honest, does not lie.